Open Classroom

 +

-THEO 6O1-AU Christian Anthropology with Christopher Blum
+THEO 601: Christian Anthropology

 +

 What does it mean to be made in the image of God?
-This course seeks to provide the rudiments of an answer by learning from the Church's tradition of thinking theologically in company with the best available philosophical reflection.
-Along the way, we ,will consider some questions about human nature that are common and pressing today, including: Is life more than a chemical reaction?
+This course seeks to provide the rudiments of an answer by learning from the Church’s tradition of thinking theologically in company with the best available philosophical reflection.
+Along the way, we will consider some questions about human nature that are common and pressing today, including: Is life more than a chemical reaction?
 Is the mind more than the brain?
 And, can we affirm from our reflection upon common experience that the human soul is incorruptible, or does the Christian belief in the immortality of the soul repose solely upon Revelation?
 What does the Gospel of Jesus Christ reveal about human nature and its destiny?